Cat Nutrition: What Nutrients Does Your Cat Need?

 How Many Calories Does Your Cat Need?

-There’s no easy answer to this question.
+How many calories or how much food should I feed my cat are very common questions.
+Unfortunately, there’s no easy answer to this question.
 You have to consider several factors when determining your cat’s dietary needs.
 There are calorie calculators and tables; however, many of these don’t take your cat’s unique needs into account.
 When determining your pet’s dietary and caloric needs, it’s important to talk with your veterinarian.
 They can make recommendations on diet and calorie intake.
 If you’re using calorie calculators and tables, make sure you take these factors into account.

 A kitten has different caloric needs than an older cat.
 Kittens grow quickly; because of that quick growth, they need more energy and nutrients.